SimonSchaep/Research_Optimizing_Battle_Simulators/README.md

 Inspired by the millions of agents that some battle simulators can simulate.
 A good example of this is Ultimate Epic Battle Simulator (https://store.steampowered.com/app/616560/Ultimate_Epic_Battle_Simulator/), and its sequel Ultimate Epic Battle Simulator 2 (https://store.steampowered.com/app/1468720/Ultimate_Epic_Battle_Simulator_2/).

 There are of course many aspects to making a battle simulator, I will try to cover most of the important ones and implement some of them in a small battle simulator application.

+There is an insane amount of depth to this, since almost all optimization techniques for games could be applied to a battle simulator.
+This reseach project won't go as in depth into all these topics as the references I learned from, so I suggest you take a look at the resources I linked at the bottom of this page if you are interested in a specific topic.

 All the code will be in separate branches depending on what partitioning technique I used.
 Since that made the most difference between implementations, all other things are implemented in all branches